 - All students are expected to attend and participate in all class sessions.
 Students are expected to notify the faculty if unable to attend class.
 Students may be asked to submit documentation that supports the reason for the absence.
 Two unexcused absences may adversely affect the course grade. - Assignments and papers must be completed on time and in compliance with specified guidelines.
 Five points will be deducted for each day a paper is late up to three days.
 After three days, papers will not be accepted.
 Students will not be permitted to resubmit assignments for a higher grade.
 Students repeating this course may not submit coursework previously submitted and evaluated.
 All scholarly papers must be in APA format. - Exams must be taken on the scheduled date and time.
 Students who do not take scheduled exams will receive a grade of zero "0".
 Students who are absent on an exam date, must formally notify the instructor, and may be required to provide documentation that supports the reason for the absence.
 The provision of a make-up exam is at the discretion of the instructor. - Students must abide by the signed Academic Honesty and Dishonesty policies. - Cell phones must be silenced or placed on vibration mode during class sessions.
 Students may not use or answer cell phones during testing. - Student advisement will be during the scheduled office hours of the faculty or by appointment. - Students who perform less than satisfactory on major assignments or exams are strongly encouraged to meet with the instructor.
 Students performing less than satisfactory on more than one assignment or exam are required to meet with the instructor prior to the due date for the next major exam or assignment. - It is the student's responsibility to check Blackboard for messages and assignments at least once a week.
-Students are required to submit all typed assignments to the instructor using the designated assignment link in Blackboard, unless otherwise directed. - Please refer to the Graduate Catalog, and Graduate Nursing Student Handbook

-- for additional policies and procedures. - Students who have a disability and require special accommodations should report immediately to Disability Support Services (DSS), located in Room 1328 in the Business and Graduate Studies Building (GSB) or call Dr. Michael S. Hughes, DSS Coordinator at 301-860-4067.
+Students are required to submit all typed assignments to the instructor using the designated assignment link in Blackboard, unless otherwise directed.
+Students are required to use the BSU email address for BSU communication. - Please refer to the Graduate Catalog, and Graduate Nursing Student Handbook for additional policies and procedures. - Students with a disability and would like accommodations should report to Disability Support Services (DSS), Thurgood Marshall Library, lower level, RM#078 or call Dr. Michael S. Hughes, DSS Coordinator at 301-860-4067 or email at mhughes@bowiestate.edu.
+Students are to give accommodations to the instructor prior to the start of the course.